The woman sits across from me, eyes glistening with tears that she doesn’t allow to flow.

 “I want to heal, I really do, but I don’t know what to do.
 I’m tired of going from therapist to therapist.”

-And so I formally open the curanderismo session with a prayer that is accompanied by the purifying and calming smoke of copal, an aromatic resin that is collected as the life force rises and exudes from within the Bursera tree in Mexico.
+And so I formally open the Curanderismo session with a prayer that is accompanied by the purifying and calming smoke of copal, an aromatic incense that is collected by traditional harvesters from the Bursera tree in Mexico as its life force rises and exudes small bubbles of resin from its bark.

-Curanderismo is a holistic approach to wellness that has been used in the Americas for hundreds of years.
+Curanderismo is a holistic approach to wellness that has been used in the Americas for hundreds of years and usually has its roots within millenia-old Native traditions.

 In Mexico, it is also known as Mexican Traditional Medicine, “medicina del campo,” and traditional folk medicine.

-It is estimated that in parts of the United States, between 50-75% of Mexican Americans use curanderismo or seek the help of a Curanderismo healer.
+It is estimated that in parts of the United States, between 50-75% of Mexican Americans use Curanderismo or seek the help of a Curandera or Curandero.

-It is usually a synthesis of Mexican indigenous culture and beliefs, and depending on the practitioner’s religious, cultural, and/or tribal background, (known as a curandera if a woman and curandero if a man) it may or may not, also have Catholic, Sephardic, and African influences.
+In Mexico, it is usually a synthesis of Mexican indigenous culture and beliefs, such as Mexika, Zapotec or Maya, and depending on the practitioner’s religious, cultural, and/or tribal background, (known as a Curandera if a woman and Curandero if a man) it may or may not, also have Catholic, Sephardic, and African influences.

 This is why some consider it a blending of traditions, rather than solely Native Mexican medicine or European medicine.

-Each curandera/o has a distinctive practice that is most often learned within the context of her family, community, and/or elders and teachers.
+Each Curandera and Curandero has a distinctive practice that is most often learned within the context of their family, community, and/or elders and teachers.

-Although Curandero (and curanderas) will spend years learning the practice, the greatest emphasis is placed on the innate ability of that individual to heal.
+A Curandera (Spanish word for female healer) or Curandero (male healer) is a culture-specific term for a traditional healer.
+Although Curanderas and Curanderos will spend years learning the practice, the greatest emphasis is placed on the innate ability of that individual to heal.

-It is believed that the ability to heal is a gift (el donI) or spiritual calling and cannot be taught.
-Healing is a gift from a higher power.
+It is believed that the ability to heal is primarily a gift (un don) or spiritual calling and some aspects cannot be taught.
+Healing is a gift from a higher power and may show up in dreams at an early age or acknowledged by an experienced spiritual elder.
+Some people may be called to Curanderismo later in life and will undergo rigorous training.

 Types of Curanderos and Curanderas

-In curanderismo, it is believed that disease is caused by social, psychological, physical, environmental, and spiritual factors: a disharmony of body, mind, spirit, and nature.
+In Curanderismo, it is believed that disease is caused by social, psychological, physical, environmental, and spiritual factors: a disharmony of body, mind, spirit, and nature.
+Curanderas/os will engage and work on the different factors when diagnosing and curing a patient.
+Curanderas/os work is holistic: the cultural interventions address the mind, body, and spirit.
+They are not seen as separate.

 Curanderismo Healing Practices and Rituals

-Herbs – prepared as a tincture, salves, ointments, or in a Tea may also be used to address imbalances related to hot and cold imbalances as well as ailments including stomach and intestinal problems, sore muscles, burns, weight loss, cough, acne, and bad breath, to more serious diseases such as arthritis, cancer, HIV and diabetes.
+Herbs – prepared as a tincture, salves, ointments, or in a tea may also be used to address imbalances related to hot and cold imbalances as well as ailments including stomach and intestinal problems, sore muscles, burns, weight loss, cough, acne, and bad breath, to more serious diseases such as arthritis, cancer, HIV and diabetes.
+They may also be used externally during healing rituals.

-Limpias – cleansings, to help clients release the harmful emotional, mental and physical effects of traumatic events
+Limpias – Cleansings also known as purification rituals that help clients release the harmful emotional, mental and physical effects of trauma.

 Egg Limpia Ritual & Other Ceremonies

-Egg limpia is the use of a raw egg in its shell to cleanse and extract energy from the auric field, and a barrida, a sweeping, with a consecrated bundle of plants such as sage, rosemary and rue, so that stagnant energy is released in order to promote good health and a positive mental attitude.
+An egg limpia is the use of a raw egg in its shell to ritually cleanse and extract energy from the auric field.
+A barrida, a sweeping, is done with a consecrated bundle of plants such as sage, peppertree, rosemary or rue, so that stagnant energy is released in order to promote good health and a positive mental attitude.

-These rituals are known to shift and reconfigure energy patterns within the human energy field, which can be a factor in soul wounds, soul fragmentation, and illness.
+These rituals are known by traditional healers to shift and reconfigure energy patterns within the human energy field, which can be a factor in soul wounds, soul fragmentation, and illness.

 Often clients experience profound emotional release from embedded trauma that was experienced in childhood or later in life.